 Not professional quality

 This chef’s knife has a 6-inch blade, so it’s easier for people with small hands to use, or for those who simply prefer the shorter length.
 It’s also great for tiny kitchens where counters and cutting boards are similarly small.
-The handle on this knife is made from Santoprene, so it’s NSF safe for commercial kitchens and easy to keep clean.
+The handle on this knife is made from Santoprene, so it’s NSF certified for commercial kitchens and easy to keep clean.
 The Santoprene material also provides a firm, non-slip grip, no matter if your hands are wet or dry, so it’s great for working with wet foods that you’ve just washed.
 Also, it's unaffected by heat, cold, or food oils, so it won’t crack, get sticky, or degrade over time.

 The blade is made from German high-carbon steel that resists corrosion and is forged rather than stamped.
 The edge is taper ground (meaning it slowly decreases from handle to tip), which means it can be honed easily and will maintain a sharp edge for a longer time.